Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Introduction

-In this paper, we propose the method for generating the GKP qubit via a cross-Kerr interaction between a squeezed light and a superposition of Fock states, instead of the interaction between two coherent states in the conventional method.
-However, there is another difficulty due to the rotation of squeezed light in phase space, when replacing the coherent state with a squeezed light.
+In this paper, we propose the method for generating the GKP qubit via a cross-Kerr interaction between a squeezed light and the ancilla state of a superposition of Fock states, instead of the interaction between two coherent states in the conventional method.
+However, there is another difficulty due to the rotation of squeezed light in phase space, when replacing the coherent state with a squeezed light, as described in Sec.~III.
 Our scheme circumvents this problem by using positive and negative amplitudes for a cross-Kerr interaction, allowing us to apply the squeezed light to the preparation of the GKP qubit via a cross-Kerr interaction.
-In our method, the squeezing level of the generated GKP qubit depends on the initial squeezing level of the input state.
-In the numerical calculation, we show that our method can prepare GKP qubit with a sufficient squeezing level for FTQC if we can prepare the input squeezed vacuum state with a sufficient squeezing and the ancilla state of a superposition of Fock states.
-In addition, we discuss the implementation of the cross-Kerr interaction from the cubic phase gate.
+In addition, the squeezing level of the generated GKP qubit is equal to the initial squeezing level of the input state.
+In the numerical calculation, we show that our method can prepare GKP qubit with a high squeezing level and high fidelity.
+Thus, our method has the potential towards FTQC with the GKP qubit if we can prepare the input squeezed vacuum state with a sufficient squeezing and the ancilla state of a superposition of Fock states.

 The rest of the paper is organized as follows.
 In Sec.~\ref{Sec2}, we review the GKP qubit, the cross-Kerr effect, and the conventional scheme of the GKP qubit generation by using a cross-Kerr interaction.
 In Sec.~\ref{Sec3}, we describe our scheme that uses a cross-Kerr interaction between a squeezed light and a superposition of Fock states.
 In Sec.~\ref{Sec4}, we numerically investigate our scheme, showing numerical calculations of the fidelity between the generated state and the target GKP qubit, and the success probability of our scheme.
 Sec.~\ref{Sec5} is devoted to discussion and conclusion.